“Who will help me build my book?” asked the Red Hen

 I'm afraid that also goes for things like iPads.
 They might be able to display a (landscape) letter-sized .pdf — in which case there isn’t a problem.
 But I don’t know that, and I’m not going to be finding out on my own any time soon.
 I will be satisfied if the site displays adequately on a laptop.

-As to why there is a site at all; as I’ve stated for the past decade, the original reason for a website was to enable file transfers between me and the authors of the works under development for eventual posting in the Publications collection.
+As to why there is a site at all; as I’ve stated for the past decade, the original reason for a website was to showcase completed projects.
+Another purpose of the website was to enable file transfers between me and the authors of the works under development for eventual posting in the Publications collection.
 Nothing is posted on this site without the author’s approval, and an author can hardly give me approval (or corrections) without reviewing the work.
 And they cannot review it if they can't see a copy.

-At that time, most ISPs had file attachment size limits of about 1MB.
+At that time, most ISPs had email file attachment size limits of about 1MB.

 You can just imagine how feasible that was.

-These days, fortunately, most ISPs now have attachment file size limits large enough to send most authors a draft copy of the full work.
+These days, fortunately, most ISPs now have attachment file size limits large enough to send most authors a draft version of the full work.
 Yes, even AOL.

 But they still cannot showcase them.